 When you purchase a home, you must pay certain costs during the loan closing process.
-These costs include the items not including the down payment itself (e.g. mortgage points, title fees, VA funding fees, property taxes, etc.).
+These costs include expenses separate from the down payment, such as mortgage points, title fees, the VA funding fee, and prepaid taxes or insurance.
 While closing costs vary by loan type and unique situation, they typically range from 2% to 5% of a loan balance.
 For a $250,000 loan, this means buyers can face $5,000 to $12,500 in closing costs.

-Seller concessions typically come in one of two forms: 1) a percentage of the total closing costs; or 2) a specific closing-related cost (or costs).
+Seller concessions typically come in one of two forms: a percentage of the total closing costs or payment of specific closing-related expenses.

 Why Would Sellers Offer Concessions?